-Reverend John Rankin was a major force in the fight against slavery through his writing, religious ministry and direct assistance to runaways.
-The Rankins built their home on the top of the hill above Ripley, Ohio and kept a lamp in the window each night to serve as a beacon for runaways.
-Rev. Rankin also built a staircase to assist them in reaching his house.
+Reverend John Rankin was a major force in the fight against slavery through his writing, religious ministry, and direct assistance to runaways.
+The Rankins built their home on top of the hill above Ripley, Ohio and they kept a lamp in the window each night to serve as a beacon for runaways.
+Rev. Rankin also built a staircase to assist runaways in reaching his house.
 Once there, the Rankins provided runaways with food, shelter, medical care, protection, and anything else they needed.

 Reverend John Rankin and his wife (left), and the stairs he built so runaway slaves could more easily reach his house at the top of the hill (right).
 Photos courtesy of the Ohio History Connection (left-SC3799; right-SC1591).